ntwalibas/unitary-proposal/README.md

 - A variable with qubits cannot be passed by value to a function only by reference.
 This restriction exists as well to enforce the no-cloning theorem but also the language semantics.
 A quantum variable simply initializes a quantum register with specific data.
 To work with that data, we use references since it is external data.
 But the user might ask: why then not declare the quantum variable as a reference to begin with (a la C++ *constant reference to temporary*)?
-- Qubits can not be used in value constructors nor can they parametrized generic type constructors (such as the `maybe(a)` type).
+- Qubits can not be used in value constructors nor can they parametrize generic type constructors (such as the `maybe(a)` type).
 This restriction exists to simplify things but if we were to lift it, how do we manage the memory layout of value constructors?
 - Only 1-Qubit gates and controlled gates of 1-Qubit gates can be created by the user.
 All other gates can derive from those.
-As is often said, a language cannot be made more power by reducing the number of features it offers.
+As is often said, a language cannot be made more powerful by reducing the number of features it offers.
 Is there wisdom in allowing the creation of arbitrary (unitary) gates as QUIL allows?
 - All bit and qubit types are static in the sense that their size is fixed at compile time.
 How do we evolve this without having a noodle soup of data types?
 Are refinement types the answer?
 What is the amount of work required to make that a reality?
 Shall we go all the way to dependent types?